u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/calendar/google.rst

 Create credentials
 ------------------

-The *Client ID* and the *Client Secret* are both needed to connect Google Calendar to Odoo.
+The *Client ID* and the *Client Secret* are both needed to connect Google Calendar to Thrive Bureau ERP.
 This is the last step in the Google console.
 Begin by clicking :guilabel:`Credentials` in the left menu.
 Then, click :guilabel:`Create Credentials`, and select :guilabel:`OAuth client ID`, Google will open a guide to create credentials.

-Under :menuselection:`Create OAuth Client ID`, select :guilabel:`Website application` for the :guilabel:`Application Type` field, and type `My Odoo Database` for the :guilabel:`Name`.
+Under :menuselection:`Create OAuth Client ID`, select :guilabel:`Website application` for the :guilabel:`Application Type` field, and type `My Thrive Bureau ERP Database` for the :guilabel:`Name`.

-- Under the :guilabel:`Authorized JavaScript Origins` section, click :guilabel:`+ Add URI` and type the company's Odoo full :abbr:`URL (Uniform Resource Locator)` address.
+- Under the :guilabel:`Authorized JavaScript Origins` section, click :guilabel:`+ Add URI` and type the company's Thrive Bureau ERP full :abbr:`URL (Uniform Resource Locator)` address.
-- Under the :guilabel:`Authorized redirect URIs` section, click :guilabel:`+ Add URI` and type the company's Odoo :abbr:`URL (Uniform Resource Locator)` address followed by `/google_account/authentication`.
+- Under the :guilabel:`Authorized redirect URIs` section, click :guilabel:`+ Add URI` and type the company's Thrive Bureau ERP :abbr:`URL (Uniform Resource Locator)` address followed by `/google_account/authentication`.
 Finally, click :guilabel:`Create`.

 .. image:: google/uri.png